swashapp/extension/README.md

 - Material UI 4.12.3
 - React 17.0.2
+- Web Extension 6.3.0
+- Python 2.x (One of node_modules depend on python 2)

 ### Installation

-To prepare project dependencies, the only thing that you need is running:
+To prepare project dependencies, the only thing that you need is running the following command.
+Be sure python 2.x is installed on your local.

 ```
 yarn install